How to Write an SEO Optimized Meta Description

 When it comes time to perfect your website's SEO, understanding and maximizing the effectiveness of meta descriptions should be somewhere at the top of your to-do list.
 Strategic and well-thought-out descriptions directly influence your click-throughs in search engines, meaning more organic traffic on your site and higher all-around rankings.
 With the most character real-estate available of all the major meta tag types, meta descriptions are a unique space that allows your website to stand out.

 Writing SEO-optimized meta descriptions is all about precision and tactics, which becomes even more important for mobile pages.
-When you keep in mind that over half of all global website visits come from mobile devices, learning SEO practices that cater to mobile pages becomes critical.
+When you keep in mind that over come from mobile devices, learning SEO practices that cater to mobile pages becomes critical.
 In this article, you will learn everything you need to know about what meta descriptions are, how long they should be (accounting for various platforms and devices) and most importantly, how to write them so that your content is enticing and competitive.

 What Is a Meta Description?